GMPavanLab/dynsight/docs/source/index.rst

 Acknowledgements
 ================

-We developed this code when working in the Pavan group, https://www.gmpavanlab.polito.it/, whose members often provide very valuable feedback, which we gratefully acknowledge.
+``dynsight`` is developed by the Pavan group at Politecnico di Torino, https://www.gmpavanlab.polito.it/.

-Much of the original code in ``cpctools`` was written by Daniele Rapetti (Iximiel).
+Many group members have provided and continuously provide with their daily work useful feedbacks, which we gratefully acknowledge.

-The work was funded by the European Union and ERC under projects DYNAPOL and the NextGenerationEU project, CAGEX.
+This work is made possible thanks to the funding received by the European Research Council under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 818776 - DYNAPOL, to G.M.P.), which G.M.P. and the whole Pavan group thankfully acknowledge.

 Indices and tables
 ------------------